 The Elftmann Student Success Center provides a tutor for most technical programs at Dunwoody College of Technology.
 Tutors are generally recommended by an instructor, but individual students are encouraged to apply as well.
 Tutors are expected to staff the Center and assist students with homework and studying approximately 10 hours per week, as well as maintain regular contact with the students of their technical program.

-- Successful completion of at least 1 quarter of technical work at Dunwoody College
+- Successfully complete at least 1 quarter of technical work at Dunwoody College

 - Maintain a GPA of 3.0 or higher

-- Demonstrated ability to work with others and communicate effectively
+- Demonstrate an ability to work with others

-- Proficient in the Arts & Sciences, especially math and/or English
+- Be proficient in the Arts & Sciences, especially math and/or English

 - Contact Ross Brower to discuss the application process and to schedule an interview.